Customers who pay a service charge will receive some or all of the environmental services Midland Heart offers. These include:

 We've worked with our customers to develop the specification and service standards whilst recruiting a core team of contractors to deliver Environmental Services, including Grounds Maintenance, Communal Cleaning and Window Cleaning services.
 Read more about what each of these areas involves and meet the contractors who are keeping your local area clean and green.

-- Meet the contractors
+- Meet your contractors

 What level of service can you expect?